 You may want to strongly consider developing a slip-resistant shoe program, especially if your business is a restaurant or auto service venture.
 Make slip-resistant shoes a part of the uniform and assure that managers follow up on this in detail.
 Unlike most of the other uniform requirements, this one exists for the safety of your staff and is there to reduce the potential of a huge employer’s liability loss.
 When implementing this program, keep in mind that you may want to limit the number of shoes which are approved for staff use.
 Doing so reassures that with a quick visual inspection you can confirm your staff members are compliant.
 Look for shoes with a label stating that the footwear is skid-resistant, and confirm that the footwear is rated with a “Coefficient of Friction” (CoF) of 0.4 or higher.
 Also consider these other footwear features:

 - Laces that can be tightened (laced should always be tied)

 - Soft and easy-to-clean material with a padded ankle for support

 - A tread that channels liquid out from under the shoe

 Slip-resistant shoes are vital in high slip, trip and fall environments.
-Click here to learn more about mitigating slip and fall risks.
 For more safety solutions, browse through our Risk Control Library for handouts and useful websites to help facilitate your safety and health efforts.